Smithsonian/dpo-packrat/docs/content/admin/_index.md

 - [Units](#units)
 - [Subjects](#subjects)

+Packrat also surfaces a read-only reporting view for administrators and tools users:
+- [Metrics](#metrics) — preservation statistics for any date range

 ### Licenses
 Packrat licensing controls [publishing](../user/publishing) behavior as well as [download generation](../user/workflows#download-generation).
 Licenses are defined at the object level and then inherited from that object to all child objects which do not have explicit licenses defined.